Analyzing Cintas (NASDAQ:CTAS) & Cenntro Electric Group (NASDAQ:CENN)

-Cintas (NASDAQ:CTAS – Get Rating) and Cenntro Electric Group (NASDAQ:CENN – Get Rating) are both industrial products companies, but which is the superior business?
-We will compare the two businesses based on the strength of their risk, profitability, dividends, institutional ownership, valuation, analyst recommendations and earnings.
+Cintas (NASDAQ:CTAS – Get Rating) and Cenntro Electric Group (NASDAQ:CENN – Get Rating) are both industrial products companies, but which is the superior investment?
+We will contrast the two businesses based on the strength of their institutional ownership, profitability, earnings, risk, valuation, dividends and analyst recommendations.

+63.1% of Cintas shares are held by institutional investors.
+Comparatively, 42.4% of Cenntro Electric Group shares are held by institutional investors.
+14.9% of Cintas shares are held by insiders.
+Comparatively, 30.9% of Cenntro Electric Group shares are held by insiders.
+Strong institutional ownership is an indication that large money managers, endowments and hedge funds believe a stock will outperform the market over the long term.

 Analyst Ratings

-This is a breakdown of recent recommendations and price targets for Cintas and Cenntro Electric Group, as reported by MarketBeat.
+This is a breakdown of recent ratings and price targets for Cintas and Cenntro Electric Group, as reported by MarketBeat.com.

 |Sell Ratings